 Low pH foods, like our sauces, are known to have very long shelf life.
 Safety is assured for up to 4 years.
 Even when opened, acidified foods should remain shelf stable.
 Many people continue to store open hot sauces on the shelf.
 We think that if you consume your bottle slowly, refrigeration after opening might be warranted.

 Absolutely!
 All food items sold in the United States must be produced as defined by their Process Authority document, a detailed blueprint of ingredients, quality assurance plans, and process steps For each recipe, samples of the product are submitted to a certified food engineering and testing lab for evaluation.
-In our case, our process authority consultants are associated with the Food Science and Engineering Department at Auburn University.
+In our case, our process authority consultants are associated with the Food Science and Engineering Department at North Carolina State University.
 In addition to samples, we submit a detailed recipe, recipe scaling formulas, a detailed step-by-step description of the entire process, the quality control plan for the product, and detailed bottling, packaging, and storage steps for the product.
+Most important, the process authority evaluates our heat treatment process for all foods to ensure that they will last, on the shelf, for the length of time necessary.
 In addition, we submit a detailed plan for product recall and tracing should that become necessary.

 The vast majority of our sauces will be fermented.
 To be exact, they will be lacto-fermented using both wild and cultured lactobacillus cultures.
 Fermenting is not only one of the safest ways to preserve food, but it imparts a depth of taste that simply cannot be achieved in any other way.
 We prefer an even better way of fermenting known as vacuum fermentation.
 This results in the mechanical removal of all oxygen instead of waiting several days for the fermentation process to naturally drive the oxygen out by replacing it with carbon dioxide gas.